May Pocock-Minchin

 "If a thing can't be cured, it must be endured."

-In 1946, following her husband's call to the British Isles, May faithfully accompanied him on this new venture.
-She managed her family through the hardships experienced in war-ravaged England.
 After eight years of working by her husband's side, as he worked with the youth of northern Europe, May willingly accompanied him once again to Washington, DC, where Len helped direct the youth ministry of the Adventist church.
 During this time her hospitality and gracious caring for all those she met became legendary.
 May's greatest contribution, however, was her calm willingness to bear alone the burdens of the home, while her husband traveled throughout the world.

 In 1970 Len retired.
 He and May set up home in Loma Linda, California, for eight years, then in Collegedale, Tennessee, for another seven years.
 It was during this time that May's role as grandmother took on new meaning.
 Her eighteen grandchildren could always expect a loving card on their birthdays, a properly served English meal when they visited, and a caring word when things were rough.
 There was always plenty of merriment in the household.
 Important memories include laughing over one of Grandma's innocent slips of the tongue, listening to Grandpa playfully tease her, and enjoying a game of Up-Jenkins-Flop on the dining room table.